Tag: wethersfield

 Babe Ruth marker at Muzzy Field, 2014.

-While the rest of the Red Sox went home, Ruth stay in Connecticut.
-He played first base in another game with the Hartford Poli’s on September 28, 1919 at Poli Field in East Hartford.
+While the rest of the Red Sox went home, Ruth manned first base for with the Hartford Poli’s on September 28, 1919 at Poli Field in East Hartford.
 The Poli’s were met by the New Britain Pioneers, the Hardware City’s top ball club.
 Mayor of Hartford, Richard J. Kinsella threw out the game’s ceremonial first pitch and posed for a photograph with Ruth.
-The Babe hit two balls over the right field fence but was only allowed one base for each long ball due to a “short porch” ground rule.
-Earlier that day he had hit a batting practice homer said to be struck over 500 feet.
-The Poli’s shutout the Pioneers 3 to 0 before a crowd of more than 6,000 fans.

 Babe Ruth and Mayor Richard J. Kinsella, Hartford, Connecticut, 1919.